reeshmaa-av/sports-analytics-dashboard-tableau/README.md

-# Olympic Athlete Performance & Medal Analytics Dashboard
+# Olympic Athlete Performance & Medal Analytics Dashboard Using Tableau
 # Overview

 This project is an interactive Tableau dashboard designed to analyze Olympic athlete performance, medal achievements, participation trends, and country-level sports success.
 The dashboard provides insights into how nations and athletes have performed across different Olympic Games over time.